jarekbryk/careerslinks/README.md

 ### Start here

-These four links should give you a good idea on what these resources are about.
+These links should give you a good idea on what these resources are about.

 –	[Dieter Lukas’ academic life and career thoughts](https://dieterlukas.github.io/academiccareer.html).
 Dieter Lukas is an old pal of mine and I like what he says :-)